0xRVT-SVGE/Qin-F22-DumbPhone-Mod/README.md

 ## Credits

- Scripts built with lots of trial, error, and exploration
+ Scripts were built with lots of trial, error, and exploration

  Thanks to ChatGPT for guidance, brainstorming, and debugging assistance